sgmurphy/wordpress-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 = 1.42.0  =
 *Release date - 10.04.2024*

-* New: Added support for Microsoft Ads Enhanced Conversions.
 * Tweak: Updated all vendor packages.
 * Fix: Fixed a bug when reading the consent cookie of the free version of the Cookie Compliance CMP (by hu-manity.co).
 * Fix: Fixed a bug when reading the consent cookie of the old versions of the CookieYes CMP.